Ghazal 231, Verse 8

 For a discussion, with examples, of the idiomatic complexities of sahii , see {9,4}.

 Here's one of those verses about speech in which it's almost impossible to tell who's saying what to whom.
-Even in the first line, when we can't tell where the verse is going, it's hard to tell what kind of general observation is being made.
+Even in the first line, when we can't know where the verse is going, it's hard to tell what kind of general observation is being made.
 Here are some possibilities:

-=there's more heat in the as-yet-unrevealed X than in normal speech/argument (Is X some special form of speech/agrument, or something else?
+=There's more heat in the as-yet-unrevealed X than in normal speech/argument.
+(Is X some special form of speech/agrument, or something else?
 Is the greater heat in X good, or bad?)

-=there ought to be heat in speech/argument, but not 'to this extent' (To what extent?
+=There ought to be heat in speech/argument, but not 'to this extent'.
+(To what extent?
 Is the greater heat from a mutual quarrel, or a one-sided fit of anger?)